scikit-activeml/scikit-activeml/docs/contributing.rst

 Our philosophy is to extend the ``sklearn`` ecosystem with the most relevant query strategies for active learning and to implement tools for working with partially unlabeled data.
-An overview of our repository’s structure is provided in the image below.
+An overview of our repository's structure is provided in the image below.
 Each node represents a class or interface, and the arrows illustrate the inheritance hierarchy among them.
 Dashed nodes indicate functionality that is not yet available in our library. `scikit-learn`